Approximating the Uniform Value in Hidden Stochastic Games with Doeblin Condition: Introduction

 \section{Introduction}

 Zero-sum two-player stochastic games~\cite{shapley1953stochastic} model the strategic interaction of two players in a finite-state environment.
-At each stage, both players simultaneously choose actions, which, together with the current state, determine an immediate reward and the transition to the next state.
-The classic setting is fully observable, that is, both players observe the current state and recall the entire history of states and actions.
+At each stage, both players simultaneously choose public actions, which, together with the current state, determine an immediate reward and the stochastic transition to the next state.
+The classic setting is fully observable: players observe the current state at every stage.
 These games generalize several well-known models, including one-player stochastic games, or \emph{Markov decision processes} (MDPs)~\cite{puterman1994}, and zero-player stochastic games, or \emph{Markov chains}~\cite{norris1998markov}.
 Stochastic games arise in many applications, including economics~\cite{amir2003stochastic}, multi-agent learning~\cite{littman1994markov}, and cyber-security~\cite{aslanyan2016quantitative}.

-In the \emph{$n$-stage game}, with $n$ a positive integer, Player $1$ aims to maximize the expected Cesàro mean $\tfrac{1}{n}\sum_{m=1}^{n} G_m$, where $G_m$ denotes the (random) reward at stage $m$, while Player $2$ wants to minimize it.
-Such games admit an $n$-stage value~\cite{mertens2015repeated}, denoted by $v_n$.
-Two classical approaches are commonly used to analyze stochastic games with long durations.
+In the \emph{$n$-stage game}, with $n$ a positive integer, Player $1$ aims to maximize the expected Cesàro mean $\tfrac{1}{n}\sum_{m=1}^{n} G_m$, where $G_m$ denotes the random (because the state transition is stochastic) reward at stage $m$, while Player $2$ aims to minimize it.
+Every $n$-stage game admits an $n$-stage value~\cite{mertens2015repeated}, denoted by $v_n$, a quantity that each player can guarantee unilaterally.
+Two classical approaches are commonly used to analyze stochastic games with long durations, as $n$ grows.
 In the \emph{asymptotic approach}, one studies the sequence of $(v_n)$ as $n$ grows.
-Bewley and Kohlberg~\cite{bewley1976asymptotic} proved that $(v_n)$ converges pointwise to a limit, denoted by $v$.
+Bewley and Kohlberg~\cite{bewley1976asymptotic} proved that $(v_n)$ converges to a limit, denoted by $v_\infty$.
 In the \emph{uniform approach}, one seeks strategies that are approximately optimal for all sufficiently large horizons.
 Mertens and Neyman~\cite{mertens1981stochastic} established that every stochastic game admits a \emph{uniform value} $v$, that is, for all sufficiently long horizons, Player $1$ (resp., Player $2$) has a strategy that can guarantee at least (resp., at most) $v$ minus (resp., plus) any prescribed margin.
-Practical algorithms to compute or approximate the uniform value are available; see~\cite{oliu2021new} for recent algorithms.
+Moreover, the uniform value $v$ coincides with the limit value $v_\infty$.
+Practical algorithms to compute or approximate the uniform value of stochastic games are available; see~\cite{oliu2021new} for recent algorithms.